1st1/async_pep/pep-async.rst

 static code analysis and refactoring.

-Introducing the ``async`` keyword enables creation of asynchronous context manager and iteration protocols.
+Introducing the ``async`` keyword enables creation of asynchronous context managers and iteration protocols.
 The former lets Python perform non-blocking operations upon entering and exiting the context manager, while the latter lets Python perform non-blocking operations during iteration steps (in an equivalent of ``__next__()``).